Program of Study

 Since receiving its charter from King George II in 1754, Columbia University has played an eminent role in American education.
 In addition to its various faculties and professional schools (such as Engineering, Law, and Medicine), the University has close ties with nearby museums, schools of music and theology, the United Nations, and the city government.

-The application deadline is December 15th for admission the following September.
-Applicants must submit their undergraduate transcripts, three letters of recommendation, a curriculum vitae and statement of purpose, and scores from the GRE General Test and Mathematics Subject Test.
+The application deadline is typically early December for admission the following September.
+Precise details on requirements and deadlines can be found here.
+Applicants must submit all required documents by the posted deadline.
 Students whose undergraduate degree was not from an English-speaking country must also submit scores from the TOEFL or IELTS.
 Applications must be filed online.

 Correspondence and Information